felipessalvatore/self_driving_pi_car/README.md

 ### Hyperparameters optimization

-**Attention**
+**Attention:**
-All code in this section can be runned on both Python 2 and 3 with TensorFlow 1.2.1 (and above) and with GPU support, if possible.
+all code in this section can be runned on both Python 2 and 3 with TensorFlow 1.2.1 (and above) and with GPU support, if possible.

 Now it's time to test different architectures, learning rates and optimizers, in the hopes of improving accuracy.